MonoGame/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

 - [Engine Rumble]() to hear your machine roar across the area.
 - [Startled Delight]() as we pick up those precious fuel cells to return to the colony.

-Download these files and add them to your content project just as you did with the textures and models, preferably in a folder called "Audio".
+Download these files and add them to your content project just as you did with the textures and models, preferably in a folder called "**Audio**".

 > [!WARNING]
 > If you use your own sounds or store them in a different place/folder, make sure you update the paths in the `Content.Load()` calls.
 Else they basically will not work.